 An estimated 95% confidence interval for the difference in mean LDL across groups that differ by 5 years is (-.323, -.218).

+Point: 0 out of 3.

 l.

 The correlation between LDL level and age was found to be -0.0146, indicating that there is an extremely small (close to 0) negative correlation.
 This is similar to the regression-based conclusion which was that there is a very small non-significant trend.